shardulsrivastava/shardulsrivastava.github.io/_posts/2021-08-17-eks-iam-deep-dive.md

     instanceType: t3a.medium
 ```

-`eksctl` automatically creates an IAM role with minimum IAM permissions required for cluster to work and attaches it to the nodes part of the cluster.
+`eksctl` automatically creates an IAM role with minimum IAM permissions required for the cluster to work and attaches it to the nodes part of the cluster.
 All the pods running on these nodes inherit these permissions.

-This role has 3 policies attached that gives basic access to the node :
+This role has 3 policies attached that give basic access to the node :

 1. `AmazonEKSWorkerNodePolicy` - This policy allows EKS worker nodes to connect to EKS clusters.
-2. `AmazonEC2ContainerRegistryReadOnly` - This policy gives read only access to ECR.
+2. `AmazonEC2ContainerRegistryReadOnly` - This policy gives read-only access to ECR.
 3. `AmazonEKS_CNI_Policy` - This policy is required for [amazon-vpc-cni](https://github.com/aws/amazon-vpc-cni-k8s#setup) plugin to function properly on nodes which is deployed as part of `aws-node` daemonset in `kube-system` namespace.

-These permissions may not be enough if you are running pods that are calling a variety of AWS APIs. `eksctl` provides a variety of ways to define additional permissions for the Node.
+These permissions may not be enough if you are running workloads that require various other IAM permissions. `eksctl` provides a number of ways to define additional permissions for the Node.

 ### Attach IAM Policies using ARN to the Node Group.